kudrom/lupulo/docs/accessors.rst

 An accessor is a function that returns datums that the widget is expecting to work with.
 The widget doesn't know how is the structure of the raw data it's receiving.
-It just needs to render a number, a date or a list.
+It just needs to render a number, a date or a list (a datum).
 But that number, date or list can be buried in some aggregate structure into the raw data.
 The accessor is therefore responsible to return some datum from some complex aggregated raw data that is defined in the data schema file.

 An accessor is described in the layout file of a web page.
 It's built by the widget, usually in its constructor, and when data arrives to the widget, it's